taddison/tjaddison.com/_posts/2019/2019-05-31-Keeping-Application-Insights-Costs-Under-Control.md

 ![Application Insights default cap](/assets/2019/2019-05-31/DailyCap.png)

-Left unchecked each resource like this could end up costing you a cool **$7,118.50 per month**!
+Left unchecked each resource like this could end up costing you a cool **$7,118.50 per month**.

 In order to vet your estate and bring it under control, the PowerShell script below will check every Application Insights resource you have deployed against a limit you set, and optionally reduce anything exceeding that limit to a more reasonable cap.